-Still, as a young kid, Justin Jefferson had LSU branded upon his last name:
+Still, as a young kid, the future NFL powerhouse had LSU branded upon his last name:

 Watching his older brother Jordan lead the team to an SEC title and a 13-0 start, #1 BCS ranking and a national championship game defeat to Alabama at the Superdome, Justin took in the experiences of the university, the locker room culture...he became friends with many of older brother Jordan's teammates, many remembering the stringy, spiky haired kid.

 Justin could also be found exploring the dormant campus with Les Miles' young son Ben, the two 9 year olds getting into vague mischief as they explored the wonder of what laid before them.

 His friendship with Ben Miles became so strong Justin was often found sleeping over at the LSU Head Coach's home: the feeling between both the Jefferson and Miles families was akin to neighborly love...

 "It always felt like home over there," Justin described his childhood nights spent at the Miles home.

 Even as Jordan won the SEC and took LSU to a title game at the Superdome (an event Justin remembers attending vividly...more on that later), he became a problem child and a thorn in the side of Coach Les Miles' beleaguered, befuddled staff: